marcpaga/oncode_mc_2020_data_wrangling/README.md

 ## Files

-`data_wrangling.Rmd`: the notebook for the masterclass, for interactive purposes.
+`data_wrangling.Rmd`: the notebook for the masterclass, for interactive purposes, in RMarkdown format.

+`data_wrangling.ipynb`: the notebook for the masterclass, for interactive purposes, in jupyter notebook format.

-`data_wrangling.html`: static image of the above notebook.
+`data_wrangling.html`: static image of the above notebooks.